 So you are planning to fly to Ireland?
-Generally speaking, finding a flight to Ireland, be it from Boston, Berlin, or Beijing, should not be a major problem.
+Generally speaking, finding a flight to Ireland, be it from Boston, Berlin, or Beijing, should not be a significant problem.
 While there may not always be a direct way to fly to Ireland, most airlines offer routes that will take you to a final Irish destination (usually Belfast International, Dublin, or Shannon).

 Long-Haul Flights to Ireland

 If you are flying into Ireland from the USA or Canada, your choice of direct routes to Ireland is very limited.
 This is also definitely the case if you are hoping to fly directly to Ireland from anywhere else in the world (except the United Arab Emirates).
 From these destinations, you can only fly to Ireland with at least one layover.

 This is because Ireland does not have a major air travel hub on a truly international scale, and the closest major airports are around London or in continental Europe.
 This limits the choice of direct long-haul flights to Ireland, and most travelers (except those starting at a few airports in the United States, Canada, or the Emirates) will have to change planes to reach the Emerald Isle.